flancian/garden/index.md

 If you are reading this in the [[Agora]] proper, you should see it rendered in context and with a [[navigation UI]].
 If you are reading this garden directly in its source (e.g. [[git repository]]), consider visiting <strong>anagora.org</strong> or some other Agora this garden is known to be in to render it with resolved [[wikilinks]] and amenities ;)

-Please see [[how to edit this Agora]] below if you're interested in contributing or [[how to run an Agora]] for instructions for running your own.

 # Nodes
 A [[node]] is a collection of [[resources]] having to do with a topic; a [[thing]] or an [[idea]] or whatever you want the node to mean.